observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 ### 🎻 Deploy OpenTelemetry collector

-Let’s begin by focusing on the deployment and configuration of the OpenTelemetry Collector.
+Let’s now focus on the deployment and configuration of the OpenTelemetry Collector.
 This will allow our telemetry data to be received and subsequently exported to our Application Insights.

 There are several methods to deploy the collector to a Kubernetes cluster, such as using the OpenTelemetry Helm chart or the OpenTelemetry Operator.
 However, to thoroughly understand the collector configuration, we will deploy the collector using a simple Kubernetes Deployment with ConfigMap.